GEOS-ESM/fv3-container-test/CONTRIBUTING.md

-# Contributing to GEOSgcm_GridComp
+# Contributing to fv3-container-test

-Contributing code to GEOSgcm_GridComp should be done via a Pull Request to this repository.
+Contributing code to fv3-container-test should be done via a Pull Request to this repository.

 ## Contributor License Agreement (CLA)